adamchainz/pelican_novapost/content/git-history-matters.rst

    |  | Celine is OK to merge the pull request...

 How does Celine "merge/rebase/squash" code from branch 1337 in master?
-Then, is history still usable?
+Then, how to use history?

 ************************************